-Sellers who need to max as much money out of their property as possible—perhaps to purchase a larger home or apply toward their retirement—will be more motivated to take on renovations than homeowners who are short on time, Ryczek said.
+Sellers who need to max as much money out of their property as possible — perhaps to purchase a larger home or apply toward their retirement — will be more motivated to take on renovations than homeowners who are short on time, Ryczek says.

-But it’s not unusual for a homeowner to get a job transfer out of state that starts within weeks, leaving no time to renovate, Ryczek said.
+But it’s not unusual for a homeowner to get a job transfer out of state that starts within weeks, leaving no time to renovate.
 “In that particular case, we’d always want to say, ‘Well, gee, if there are some basic things we can do just by pressure washing the outside or doing a few things like that.’
-But in lieu of doing all these possible updates for the buyer, let’s just reduce the price drastically to compensate for those numbers and get it sold.”
+But in lieu of doing all these possible updates for the buyer, let’s just reduce the price drastically to compensate for those numbers and get it sold,” Ryczek shares.

-“I typically give them an option,” he said.
+“I typically give them an option,” he explains.
 “I can get you $200,000 as it sits, or I can get you $215,000 if you’ll go in and spend this much money.
-9 out of 10 times, they don’t have the money to spend or the desire to spend it.”
+Nine out of 10 times, they don’t have the money to spend or the desire to spend it.”